574 words

 My Rule of Thumb?#

-If you’re managing fewer than 10 services and just want to ship code fast — go with Swarm.
+Fewer than 10 services and you just want to ship?
+Go Swarm.

-If your system diagrams require multiple boxes and arrows — it’s Kubernetes time.
+The moment your system diagram needs multiple boxes and arrows, it’s Kubernetes time.

 Final Words#

 Swarm isn’t dead.
 Kubernetes isn’t magic.
-They’re both just tools — pick the one that fits your team, your stack, and your actual operational reality.
+Both are tools.
+Pick the one that fits your team, your stack, and your actual operational reality.

 Vladimir Mikhalev